 Strategic location Intersection of the R310 and Annandale Road, at the Lynedoch Railway station.
 Description Mixed-income mixed-use rural settlement containing labourers' accommodation, a petrol station and the Lynedoch Eco-village.
 Advantages Tourist destination Rural character Rail access Challenges Development should be located on land that is not high quality farm land.
 The R310 forms a barrier and needs to be integrated into the development in a way that minimises this effect.
 Opportunities Appropriately designed spaces around the intersection could support informal markets that benefit from passing trade.
 Architectural guidelines should be prepared to ensure that future development is in keeping with the sense of place.
 If infill is pursued with an adherence to sustainable development principles, Lynedoch could serve as a model rural village.
 Constraints The railway line and the R310 which run though the settlement in parallel.
 The Eerste River has been identified as Critically Endangered and requires conservation.
 Future lateral growth direction No further lateral growth should be provided for the next 10 years.
 Development areas • Infill areas are identified east and west of the railway line / R310, although the major infill areas are proposed to the west of this arterial.
 It is proposed that an urban edge be defined around these infill areas.
-Roads and transport Lynedoch's good linkages to rail and road transport networks make it well suited to an efficient and convenient rail service that would reduce the need for private transport and circumvent road widening.
-The widening of the R310 as proposed by Western Cape Provincial Government is not supported because this will place undue burdens on intersections in Stellenbosch and discourage the use of the trains.
+Roads and transport Lynedoch's good linkages to rail and road transport networks make it well suited to an efficient and convenient rail service that would reduce the need for private transport and circumvent road widening. • The widening of the R310 as proposed by Western Cape Provincial Government is not supported because this will place undue burdens on intersections in Stellenbosch and discourage the use of the trains.
 Park and Ride facilities are encouraged as the alternative.
 Water Capacity to be determined for new developments.
 Cost will be borne by the developer.
 Sewage Capacity by means of own sewage treatment plant to be created.
 Electricity Area supplied by Eskom.
 Capacity to be confirmed by Eskom.
-Solid Waste • Stellenbosch landfill site is at capacity.
-A new cell is under construction to create airspace up to 2017.
-Additional landfill sites are urgently required to meet demand after 2017.

-- Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
-Further development should take particular care of the interface with the various rivers. - The pockets of open space should be carefully treated and permitted to be developed for urban agriculture.
+Solid Waste Stellenbosch landfill site nearly at full capacity.
+Rivers and conservation zones • Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
+Further development should take particular care of the interface with the various rivers.
+The pockets of open space should be carefully treated and permitted to be developed for urban agriculture.